ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

 * Always try to keep function invocation in a single line.
-* No spaces between function name and the opening parentheses `(`, opening parentheses and first argument or last parentheses and the last parentheses.
+* No spaces between function name and the opening parentheses `(`, opening parentheses and first argument and last parentheses and the last parentheses.
 * No space between argument and the trailing comma `,`

   ```ballerina